opensearch-project/documentation-website/_monitoring-your-cluster/pa/rca/shard-hotspot.md

 # Hot shard identification

-Hot shard identification Root Cause Analysis (RCA) lets you identify a hot shard within an index.
+Hot shard identification root cause analysis (RCA) lets you identify a hot shard within an index.
 A hot shard is an outlier that consumes more resources than other shards and may lead to poor indexing and search performance.
 The hot shard identification RCA monitors the following metrics:

 - CPU utilization
 - Heap allocation rate

 Shards may become hot because of the nature of your workload.
 When you use a `_routing` parameter or a custom document ID, a specific shard or several shards within the cluster receive frequent updates, consuming more CPU and heap resources than other shards.

-The hot shard identification RCA compares the CPU utilization and heap allocation rate against their threshold values.
-If the usage for either metric is greater than the threshold, the shard is considered hot.
+The hot shard identification RCA compares the CPU utilization and heap allocation rates against their threshold values.
+If the usage for either metric is greater than the threshold, the shard is considered to be _hot_.

 For more information about the hot shard identification RCA implementation, see [Hot Shard RCA](https://github.com/opensearch-project/performance-analyzer-rca/blob/main/src/main/java/org/opensearch/performanceanalyzer/rca/store/rca/hotshard/docs/README.md).